WEN vs Westinghouse

 Key Takeaways

-- WEN offers a larger catalog with 81 models compared to Westinghouse's 54, providing more variety for niche needs.
+- WEN offers a larger catalog with 81 models compared to Westinghouse's 54, providing more variety.

 Top Model Matchups